terra-money/docs/docs/develop/sdks/terra-js/keys.md

 ## Custom key implementation

 If you need to write your own key management solution, you will need to subclass the abstract `Key` class and provide your own signing function.
-Note that the key need not expose any details pertaining to the private key -- you could specify a `sign()` function that forwards the signing request to a server or to a hardware wallet, for instance.
+Instead of exposing details pertaining to your private key, you can specify a `sign()` function that forwards the signing request to a server or to a hardware wallet.
 The remaining functions related to signing (`createSignature()` and `signTx()`) are automatically provided and use `sign()` underneath.

 The following code listing is close to the implementation of `RawKey`, which illustrates how to write a custom `Key`: